 Exhibit Number 3.1 Description Amended and Restated Articles of Incorporation incorporated by reference to Exhibit 3.1 of the Company's Quarterly Report on Form 10-Q filed on September 9, 2004.
 3.2 Amendment No. 1 to Amended and Restated Articles of Incorporation incorporated by reference to Exhibit 3.2 of the Company's Quarterly Report on Form 10-Q filed on September 9, 2004.
 3.3 Amended and Restated Bylaws are incorporated by reference to Exhibit 3.1 of the Company's Current Report on Form 8-K filed on March 2, 2009.
+10.1 Third Amendment to the Amended and Restated Credit Agreement by and among Urban Outfitters, Inc. and Wachovia Bank, National Association incorporated by reference to the Company's Current Report on Form 8-K filed on September 24, 2009.
 31.1 Rule 13a-14(a)/15d-14(a) Certification of the Principal Executive Officer.
 31.2 Rule 13a-14(a)/15d-14(a) Certification of the Principal Financial Officer.
 32.1 Section 1350 Certification of the Principal Executive Officer.
 32.2 Section 1350 Certification of the Principal Financial Officer.